HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### Disabling double-tap to zoom

-Some mobile browsers, including Chrome, wait at least 250 ms before handling tap inputs to make sure users aren't attempting to [double-tap to zoom](https://developer.chrome.com/blog/300ms-tap-delay-gone-away/).
+Some mobile browsers, including Chrome, wait at least 250 ms before handling tap inputs to make sure users aren't attempting to <a hreflang="en" href="https://developer.chrome.com/blog/300ms-tap-delay-gone-away/">double-tap to zoom</a>.
 Given that the threshold for "good" FID is 100 ms, this behavior makes it impossible to pass the assessment.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">